R-Mielamud/TsUnited/example/backend/README.md

 Now let's check the TS United configuration.
 Open the `ts-united.config.js` file.
 All options are explained in details by comments in code.

+Also, you can see that the `~shared` path alias in `tsconfig.json` points to the shared project.
+The shared project is imported from `./src/server.ts` file.

 ## Project API documentation

 -   `POST /`